 My research interests include early years pedagogy and transitions, early years and Primary Literacy, pre-primary provision in lower income countries as well as mentoring and academic literacies in HE and ITT.
 I gained my PhD from the University of Leicester in October 2016.
 My doctoral study focused on the development of student teachers’ and newly qualified teachers’ knowledge and practice for teaching early reading.
 This was influenced by a cultural historical activity theory perspective on learning and considered tensions between policy and practice experienced by trainee teachers as well as challenges presented by the history of debate about teaching early reading.
 Since then, I have conducted funded research into expert consensus for the training of ECD cadres at scale in collaboration with an international team of early years researchers as well as contributing to a mapping study of UNICEF interventions in South Asia in connection with the pre-primary framework areas.
-More recently, I have been working on a small-scale study of undergraduate students acting as near-peer mentors for Year 12 students from under-represented backgrounds in HE.
-I am currently conducting a case study of an unusual approach to transition and inclusion for pupils from EYFS to Year 1.
+Recently, I worked on a small-scale study of undergraduate students acting as near-peer mentors for Year 12 students from under-represented backgrounds in HE.
+I am currently concluding a case study of an unusual approach to transition and inclusion for pupils from EYFS to Year 1.

-As a new member of the Masters in Education team my current role is as a lecturer on the Inclusive Practice pathway and co-chair of the EE812 Leadership and Management module .This involves working with the team to develop new online content and to support with the role of Module Chair.
-I hope to be part of the EdD supervisory team and work across other Masters in Education modules in production and presentation in due course.
+I am a lecturer on the Master's in Education programme.
+I work with the core academic team on the Inclusive Practice pathway and chair the EE812 Leadership and Management module .This involves working with the team to support students and associate lecturers, planning for new developments and developing new online content.
+I am a member of the EdD supervisory team.
 I am working with other team members on the PDP and reflective practice activities for students linked to Master’s module developments.
 Before joining the OU I had recently developed a Masters programme in Children’s Literature and Literacies in collaboration with colleagues from English, Education Studies, Early Childhood Studies and BA Primary QTS and the Library.